-Kelowna, B.C. - One year ago, the Okanagan Water Stewardship Council was recognized with a national "Excellence in Water Stewardship" award from Canada's Council of the Federation, in competition with 16 other B.C. nominees.
+One year ago, the Okanagan Water Stewardship Council was recognized with a national "Excellence in Water Stewardship" award from Canada's Council of the Federation, in competition with 16 other BC nominees.
 It also received \$1,000.

-This week, in celebration of B.C.
-Drinking Water Week, May 4 to 10, the council turned around and gifted the funds as a \$1,000 bursary for an Okanagan College student in the Water Engineering Technology program.
+This week, in celebration of BC Drinking Water Week, May 4 to 10, the council turned around and gifted the \$1,000 as a bursary for an Okanagan College student in the Water Engineering Technology program.